Skip to main content

 Execution History panel showing API Runs tab with completed runs and credits

-The API Runs tab is your friend during integration — it shows the exact runId, status, credits, and timestamp for every call your backend made, side-by-side with the UI runs your team kicked off manually.
+The API Runs tab is your friend during integration — it shows the exact runId, status, credits, and timestamp for every supported API-visible call, side-by-side with the UI runs your team kicked off manually.

 Webhooks